SpineEventEngine/SpineEventEngine.github.io/docs/quick-start/index.md

 Then, the client sends the command, and we wait until the client finishes its job using the statically imported method `sleepUninterruptibly()` provided by Guava.

-The `main()` method finishes by closing the client and shutting down the server.
+The `main()` method finishes by closing the client, and shutting down the server.

 ## Summary